 How connected are students to campus technologies and official learning spaces?
-A study of digital literacies in Higher Education (Queen’s University Belfast)
+A study of digital literacies in Higher Education (SRHE funded)

-This is a Faculty Research Initiative Fund to carry out research into the digital literacy practices of undergraduate students at Queen’s University.
+This is a Faculty Research Initiative Fund to carry out a pilot study of the digital literacy practices of undergraduate students at Queen’s University Belfast.

 CAQDAS and research practices: researchers’ experiences of the agency of qualitative data analysis software in explorations of science, technology and mobility (Lancaster University ECSGS funded)

 This is a grant to carry out research into how qualitative data analysis software shapes the researchers’ processes and analyses.

 The Dynamics of Knowledge Creation – Academics’ Writing (ESRC funded)

 This research focuses on the changing nature of academic work, and how knowledge is produced, shaped and distributed through it.
 Writing of many different kinds is central to this endeavour.

 PhD study (ESRC funded, University of Leeds, Jan 2011 – Nov 2014)